 7. Escaping turtles.
 Like to climb out of tank over objects.
 Prevent cat and dog visit or trauma.

 8. Salmonella from terrapins (carriers of Salmonella in poo, no signs) to people.
 Wash hands.
-9. Don't release captives in the wild.

 History and physical examination